Purebred. Pure hearts.

 AMBER

 Amber was born and raised in Blacksburg, South Carolina, and she came to us in March 2024.
-Amber loves her pack and has quickly settled in, adopting us as her own.
+Amber has quickly settled in, adopting us as her own and Hippo as her soulmate.
 We love her bright, happy eyes and her big fluffy coat.

 OFA Hips: Excellent